History of the College of William & Mary: Mid 1930s through WW II

-William and Mary's budding "Air School" begun under Dr. Chandler.
-The College had two different facilities during its short venture into aviation.
+William & Mary's budding "Air School" begun under Dr. Chandler.
+The college had two different facilities during its short venture into aviation.
 Both were located originally along what is now VA-Route 603 (Mooretown Road).
 The newer facility changed to private operation and was the namesake for modern-day Airport Road in York County.
 The program was a casualty of a combination of the economic environment of the Depression, Dr. Chandler's failing health, and more than any other factor, most likely the changes in a growing technology which quickly shifted to the military and commercial sector.

-Significant campus construction continued under the College's nineteenth president, John Stewart Bryan.
+Significant campus construction continued under the college's nineteenth president, John Stewart Bryan.
 Son of Joseph Bryan, a prominent Richmonder, John Stewart was a newspaperman and businessman.
 As Virginia recovered from the Depression, in 1935, the Sunken Gardens were constructed, just west of the Wren Building.
 The sunken design is taken from a similar landscape feature at Chelsea Hospital in London, designed by Sir Christopher Wren.